Dronecode/camera-manager-docs/en/guide/rtsp.md

 ## Video Streaming

-Camera Streaming Daemon uses *GStreamer* RTSP servers to handle video streaming.
+The *Camera Manager* uses *GStreamer* RTSP servers to handle video streaming.
 The streams are accessed using a RTSP URI created using the information from *zeroconf* output.

 The base URI to access video streams is:
 ```